 In this study, we investigate how the Krylov complexity evolves under Hamiltonian deformations.
 For a given Hamiltonian and initial state, the associated Krylov subspace is uniquely defined, and the dynamics within this subspace reduces to a one-dimensional nearest-neighbor hopping model.
 Since the deformation preserves the Krylov subspace, the resulting effective tridiagonal Hamiltonian depends parametrically on the deformation.
 We thus observe a continuous flow of the tridiagonal Hamiltonian as the deformation is implemented.
 This framework is reminiscent of the method of flow equations, where a Hamiltonian evolves, typically in a double-bracket form, toward a diagonal form while preserving its spectrum \cite{Brockett91,GlazekWilson93,GlazekWilson94,Wegner94,Kehrein06}.

-Among the various choices of flow generators, the Toda chain flow is particularly relevant to our setting, as it preserves the tridiagonal structure of the Hamiltonian throughout the evolution, and has been shown to saturate the operator growth quantum speed limit \cite{Hornedal23}.
-The Toda chain is known as one of the earliest examples of a nonlinear integrable system \cite{Toda67-1,Toda67-2}.
-The relevance of the Toda flow in the context of quantum dynamics was also discussed~\cite{Okuyama16}.
-Mathematically, the relevance of the Toda lattice in the Krylov method, or equivalently in the orthogonal polynomials, was discussed in Ref.~\cite{Ismail05}.
-Its application to the imaginary-time correlation function in quantum systems was discussed in Refs.~\cite{Dymarsky20,Kundu23,angelinos25}.
+Among the possible choices of flow generator, the Toda chain flow is particularly natural in our setting: it preserves the tridiagonal structure of the Hamiltonian throughout the evolution and has been shown to saturate the operator-growth quantum speed limit~\cite{Hornedal23}.
+The Toda chain is one of the earliest and most celebrated examples of a nonlinear classical integrable system~\cite{Toda67-1,Toda67-2}, and Toda flows also arise naturally in the description of quantum dynamics~\cite{Okuyama16}.
+The relevance of the Toda lattice to the Krylov method, and equivalently to the theory of orthogonal polynomials, has been discussed in Ref.~\cite{Ismail05}.

+A related connection between Krylov dynamics and the Toda lattice has been analyzed in previous works~\cite{Dymarsky20,Kundu23,angelinos25}, where the imaginary-time correlation function of an operator generates a Toda flow for the associated Lanczos coefficients.
+In those approaches, the flow parameter is identified with the Euclidean time appearing in the correlation function, and the Krylov method was applied to operators.
+In contrast, in the present work, we apply the Krylov method to state vectors.
+The physical time ($t$) evolution of the state vector is always governed by the same Hamiltonian $H$, and the Toda flow arises with respect to the deformation parameter $\tau$ for the initial state.
+The deformation reorganizes the Krylov representation while preserving the underlying Krylov subspace.

 The paper is organized as follows.
-In Sec.~\ref{sec:hdeform}, we define Hamiltonian deformations treated in the present work.
-The formulation naturally suggests the Krylov subspace method, which we introduce in Sec.~\ref{sec:krylov}.
-Then, we find in Sec.~\ref{sec:todaflows} that the generator in the Krylov space generally satisfies the (generalized) Toda equations.
-After studying some of the properties of the equations in Sec.~\ref{sec:todaeqs}, we discuss possible applications.
-Section~\ref{sec:cgs} treats the coherent Gibbs state to study thermodynamic properties of many-body systems and Sec.~\ref{sec:rmt} treats random matrix Hamiltonians to discuss statistical properties of spreading in the Krylov space.
-We also discuss possible applications to supersymmetric systems in Sec.~\ref{sec:susy}.
-The last section \ref{sec:summary} provides a summary.
+Section~\ref{sec:hdeform} defines the Hamiltonian deformations considered in this work.
+The Krylov subspace method is introduced in Sec.~\ref{sec:krylov}, and Sec.~\ref{sec:todaflows} establishes that the generator in Krylov space generically satisfies the generalized Toda equations.
+Properties of these equations are analyzed in Sec.~\ref{sec:todaeqs}.
+Sections~\ref{sec:cgs} and~\ref{sec:rmt} discuss applications: the coherent Gibbs state, used to probe thermodynamic properties of many-body systems, and random matrix Hamiltonians, used to study statistical properties of spreading in Krylov space.
+Possible applications to supersymmetric systems are discussed in Sec.~\ref{sec:susy}, and Sec.~\ref{sec:summary} provides a summary and outlook.